Laboratory Research Projects

 Preliminary Findings: Unique to our data, we are able to describe a mechanism of action by which mesenchymal stem cells respond to nucleous pulposus material in the presence of platelets and leukocytes.

 Goal: In-depth data and statistical analysis is currently underway.
-Manuscript preparation has begun, with the intention of submitting our findings for peer-review publication by early 2019.
+Manuscript preparation has begun, with the intention of submitting our findings for peer-review publication.

 PROTOCOL DEVELOPMENT FOR QUALITY ASSURANCE